 After you're done donating, you'll visit the refreshment area for a complimentary snack and drink.
 You can choose from juice, water, or pop.
 For your snack, you can choose between a variety of options which regularly include cookies, chips, and crackers.
 Make sure to choose your favourite, you deserve it!
 Be sure to eat it very soon after donating - it’ll help ensure you continue to feel well after your appointment.

-Before you leave to eat your snack, do spend a few minutes in the refreshment centre so our staff can monitor your well-being.
+You are encouraged to stay in the refreshment area for about 15 minutes to rehydrate and have your snack, and so our staff can monitor your well-being.
 If you feel faint or dizzy, tell a staff member.

 After you leave

 Chances are you’ll feel just great after your appointment, but if you do develop troubling symptoms after leaving, consult a health care provider.
 And when you can, please also give us a call at 1 888 2 DONATE to tell us about it.

 You should avoid strenuous activity for six to eight hours and heavy lifting for 24 hours after giving blood.
 Also, if you feel faint while driving afterward, pull over.
 Don’t continue driving until you’ve fully recovered, or call for help.